RaveMaker/FlexLM-License-Monitor/README.md

 Runs a FlexLM licenses test on multiple servers and ports.

-Send a report in case of an expired/malfunctioned license.
+Sends a report in case of an expired/malfunctioned license.

 [RaveMaker]: http://ravemaker.net